 - Bake and slice.
-Level the oats with a spatula and bake for 45 minutes until golden brown on top.
+Level the oats with a spatula and bake carrot cake baked oatmeal for 45 minutes until golden brown on top.
 Once bake time is up, allow it to cool for 5 minutes.
 A bit longer if you want to enjoy it cold.
 Cut into 6-8 slices and serve with a dollop of yogurt!

 Turn this into a decadent brunch item and top with healthy cream cheese frosting with Greek yogurt!

 Try pecans, almonds, or cashews instead.
-You can also completely omit the nut and replace it with some shredded coconut instead.
+You can also completely omit the nuts and replace it with some shredded coconut instead.

 Yes!
 That would be a great addition.
-I’d say you want to aim to use a neutral flavored one like vanilla, so you don’t throw off the carrot cake flavor.
+I’d say you want to aim to use a neutral flavored one like vanilla protein powder, so you don’t throw off the carrot cake flavor.

 If you follow the recipe as listed, it shouldn’t happen.
 This baked oatmeal is sturdy, chewy, and moist but never soggy.
 If for some reason you have this issue, try baking it a bit longer.
 Or check your oven temperature!